skyrim-multiplayer/skymp/docs/Сpp Code Guidelines.md

 Class name should be a non-verb noun whenever possible.

+### Enums

+Enum names must start with an upper case: `enum SomeEnum`.
+This rule is also applied to enum constants.

 ### Functions

 Functions must start with an upper case: `void LaunchOpenBeta();`.